iGotYu/AY-Code-Refractor/README.md

 ## Overview

-Our task for the Code Refractor exercise was to make the html and stylesheet was given more legible and condensed.
-I proceeded to do the following complete the task.
+Our task for the Code Refractor exercise was to make the website more accessible.I proceeded to do the following complete the task.

 ## HTML